 CESAR - the Center for Environmental Science Accuracy and Reliability

-Bernhardt was a board member of the Center for Environmental Science Accuracy and Reliability (CESAR) from 2012 to 2017.
+Bernhardt was a board member of the Center for Environmental Science Accuracy and Reliability (CESAR) from June, 2012 until May, 2017.
 CESAR uses the Endangered Species Act to pervert conservation legislation for company profit.

 BUSH DOI VS THE ESA